Quantization of a free scalar field

 So we've found that the field operator acting on the vacuum state $|0\rangle$ produces a superposition of the first excited state $|1\rangle$.
 The physical interpretation is that the field acting on $|0\rangle$ has created a particle!

-Where $\delta^3$ is the three-dimensional Dirac delta function, which obeys $\displaystyle \int d^3 p, \delta^3(p) = 1$, a fact that will be extremely helpful later.
+Where $\delta^3$ is the three-dimensional Dirac delta function, which has a very important property:

 Why this particular orthogonality relation?
 The answer is that however we choose to define orthogonality between two states, any scaling constants are a matter of personal preference.
 Here, we just chose the constant factor $(2\pi)^3$ because it is convenient for our later calculations, but it doesn't really matter.
 After all, we cannot measure quantum states (directly) anyways, so it really does not matter how we define them.
 As long as our definitions are consistent and our states are normalized (such that you can never have a probability greater than one!), we may choose whatever normalization constants we want.